ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Note that a Final Message must always be sorted to the end of a list of Messages.
 The Final property overrides Niceness and any other property that would re-order Messages.
-If another Message is sent after a Message marked as Final has already been sent on a Connection, the new Message will report an error.
+If another Message is sent after a Message marked as Final has already been sent on a Connection, the Send Action for the new Message will cause a SendError Event.

 ### Corruption Protection Length

 \[TODO: De-Duplicate with {{send-checksum}}]

-This numeric property specifies the length of the section of the Message, starting from byte 0, that the application assumes will be received without corruption due to lower layer errors.
+This numeric property specifies the length of the section of the Message, starting from byte 0, that the application requires to be delivered without corruption due to lower layer errors.
 It is used to specify options for simple integrity protection via checksums.
 By default, the entire Message is protected by checksum.
 A value of 0 means that no checksum is required, and a special